Task management pro-tips

 Creating task templates

 There's no officially supported feature for task templates but here's how you can workaround it.
 Create a task in your backlog and putting it under a "Templates" Channel.
-That way you can always see all your templates in one place, then when you are ready to use it, click into the task, click the "..." menu, then click "Duplicate".
+That way you can always see all your templates in one place, then when you are ready to use it, click into the task, click the "..." menu, then click "Duplicate" (or use keyboard shortcut CMD D or Ctrl D on Windows/Linux).

 I forgot to stop the timer on a task/subtask that rolled over